-Mexico City. - To convene a dialogue on the importance of investing in Mexico's biodiversity, and develop solutions to finance its conservation and sustainable use for the benefit of society, the United Nations Development Program (UNDP) in Mexico, through the Biodiversity Finance Initiative (BIOFIN) organized the “Financing Solutions for Biodiversity” forum.
+Mexico City - To convene a dialogue on the importance of investing in Mexico's biodiversity, and develop solutions to finance its conservation and sustainable use for the benefit of society, UNDP in Mexico, through BIOFIN organized the “Financing Solutions for Biodiversity” forum.

 The event was attended by the UNDP Country Director in Mexico, Ms. Katyna Argueta; the Acting Deputy Director of the Office of the President of the Republic, Mrs. Paulina Terrazas; the General Director of International Financial Institutions of the Ministry of Finance and Public Credit (SHCP), Mrs. Camila Zepeda; and the Director of Satellite Accounts of the National Institute of Statistics and Geography (INEGI), Mr. Raúl Figueroa.